ISAITB/json-validator/README.md

 The application provides a fully reusable core that requires only configuration to determine the supported specifications, configured validation types and other validator customisations.
 The web application allows validation via:

-* A SOAP web service API for machine-machine integrations.
+* A SOAP web service API for contract-based machine-machine integrations.
+* A REST web service API for machine-machine integrations.
 * A web form for validation via user interface.

 The SOAP web service API conforms to the [GITB validation service API](https://www.itb.ec.europa.eu/docs/services/latest/validation/)